HL7/fhir-us-ndh/input/pagecontent/exchange-ig.md

 If the distributed workflow directory already has the National Directory content and wishes to update it with the latest changes from the National Directory, the bulk $export operation can be used.
 However, there are a few things to consider:

 1. Before exporting, ensure that the server's configuration supports versioning of resources.
 This will allow for tracking of changes made to resources over time.
 2. To filter only the resources that have been updated since the last export, use the _since parameter.
 Be sure to check the server documentation to understand the implications if the _since parameter is not provided.
 Some servers will return longer period data than you wish to have, while others may only return last 24 hours data.
-For example, HAPI Server will only export past 24 hours resources which created or updated, if the _since parameter is absent.
+For example, HAPI Server will only export the past 24 hours resources which were created or updated, if the _since parameter is absent.
 3. Be aware of any dependencies between resources.
 For example, if a resource is deleted or modified, it may affect other resources that reference it.
 4. After the export is completed, perform a mapping of the resource identifiers as described earlier to avoid duplicating resources in the local directory.